vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 Vector's current metric model supports only a single value for each tag.
 Several sources, however, however, may send metrics that contain multiple values for a given tag name, or bare tags with no value.
-Vectors tag support should be enhanced to handle this data.
+Vector's tag support should be enhanced to handle this data.

 ## Context